 “The eye candy of Zhangye” is a range of beautiful maintains offering a kaleidoscope of stunning colours.
 The Danxia landform is rich with unusual rock formations and colours which have contributed to its popularity over the years.

-Formed some 6 million years ago, the mountain gained its current exterior thanks to erosion of the soft sandstone.
+Formed some 6 million years ago, the mountain gained its current exterior thanks to the erosion of the soft sandstone.
 Vivid red orange and yellow layers can be seen sweeping through the hills.

 To those who know it, Keahiakawelo is better named the ‘Garden of the Gods’.
 A rock garden that looks scarily similar to that of a sci-fi movie set.
-It is located in the Northwest region of Lanai and made up of boulders and towers of rock.
+It is located in the Northwest region of Lanai and is made up of boulders and towers of rock.
 Head over here at dusk to get the most inspiring views of rock towers, spires and formations, created by centuries of erosion.
 They will glow in exceptional reds and purples.
 If the weather prevails, you can see the island of Oahu from the high elevations created.
-The sweep of red rock gardens against a backdrop of ocean creates stunning sweeping views.
+The sweep of red rock gardens against a backdrop of the ocean creates stunning sweeping views.

 Be warned, that this location is only accessible via a 4-wheel drive and the removal or stacking of rocks found here is forbidden.

-If you are looking for somewhere a bit further off the beaten track, or away from the usual backpacker and traveling destinations, we recommend doing a bit of further research and having some travel stories to really brag about…These are some of the most beautiful, untouched and quintessential destinations on the World map…
+If you are looking for somewhere a bit further off the beaten track, or away from the usual backpacker and travelling destinations, we recommend doing a bit of further research and having some travel stories to really brag about…These are some of the most beautiful, untouched and quintessential destinations on the World map…